Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-Recognizing the absence of dedicated CO\textsubscript{2} pipelines, Poland is developing a dedicated CO\textsubscript{2} transport network utilizing both new and existing infrastructure.
-A flagship initiative is the ECO2CEE project, an open-access, multi-modal CO\textsubscript{2} terminal at the Port of Gda\'nsk, connecting Polish industrial emitters with offshore storage sites via the European CO\textsubscript{2} transport network in the North Sea basin.
-Scheduled to commence operations by mid-2026, the terminal aims to handle approximately 3 million tonnes of CO\textsubscript{2} annually, with plans to expand capacity in subsequent phases \cite{orlen2025ccs}.
-Its designation as an EU Project of Common Interest ensures streamlined permitting and eligibility for EU funding through the Connecting Europe Facility.
+Poland's flagship infrastructure initiative, the ECO2CEE project, establishes an open-access, multi-modal CO\textsubscript{2} terminal at Gdańsk Port, connecting Polish industrial emitters with offshore storage sites via the European CO\textsubscript{2} transport network.
+Scheduled for mid-2026 operations, the terminal targets 3 million tonnes CO\textsubscript{2} annually with planned capacity expansion \cite{orlen2025ccs}.
+However, this timeline appears optimistic compared to similar projects in Rotterdam and Antwerp, which experienced 2-3 year delays due to permitting complexities and technical integration challenges.

-In parallel, Poland's state-owned gas transmission operator, GAZ-SYSTEM, is collaborating with neighboring transmission system operators in Central Europe to explore regional CO\textsubscript{2} transportation solutions.
-These partnerships aim to integrate Poland's CO\textsubscript{2} network with broader European initiatives, potentially repurposing or co-locating with existing natural gas pipeline corridors for efficiency and cost savings.
-GAZ-SYSTEM's ongoing projects, such as the construction of the Gustorzyn-Wron\'ow gas pipeline, exemplify efforts to enhance the country's gas transmission infrastructure, which could be pivotal for future CO\textsubscript{2} transport endeavors.